 Who can I talk to more about OneTwentySeven?

-As the ‘editor-in-chief,’ Paul Djupe (firstname.lastname@example.org) is a great resource and definitely the person to go to with questions.
-For student perspective, you can also reach out to…
+As the ‘editor-in-chief,’ Paul Djupe (email@example.com) is a great resource and definitely the person to go to with questions.
+For a student perspective, you can also reach out to…well, it depends on the semester.
+Email Djupe and he can put you in touch with other active writers.

 When’s the next survey going out?
 Can I add some questions to it?

 Some combination of “we” distribute a survey to the entire student body once a semester.
-Our next one will go out hopefully in early February.
-If you have a question(s) you’d like to be included in the survey, email Dr. Djupe or Oliver about it and they’ll try and work it in.
+Our next one will go out in early October or February, depending on the semester.
+If you have a question(s) you’d like to be included in the survey, email Dr. Djupe about it and he’ll try and work it in.